jupyterlab/extension-examples/main-menu/README.md

 Now that the command is defined, you need to add the definition of the menu in the plugin settings file.

-> Tip: when using the cookiecutter template for JupyterLab extension, you can
+> Tip: when using the extension template for JupyterLab extension, you can
 > request initial settings to be created.

 The creation of a settings file is described in the [settings example](../settings/README.md).
 Here only the needed keys to add a menu will describe.